Chart Color Schemes

 While Grindelwald - Lanena retains a healthy unemployment rate of 2.8%, recent employment declines have impacted its national performance ranking

-The workforce participation is similar to Rest of Tas., at 55.7%.
-Key industries include health care & social assistance, construction, and retail trade.
-Professional & technical services have a high employment share, at 1.3 times the regional level.
-Agriculture, forestry & fishing employ only 6.2% of local workers, compared to Rest of Tas.'s 8.4%.
+The workforce participation rate is similar to Rest of Tas., at 55.7%.
+Key industries of employment among residents are health care & social assistance, construction, and retail trade.
+There is a particular specialization in professional & technical services, with an employment share 1.3 times the regional level.
+Agriculture, forestry & fishing employs only 6.2% of local workers, below Rest of Tas.'s 8.4%.

 Frequently Asked Questions - Employment